-To display the saved lap times, go into the menu and select the "LAP MEM" page.
+To display the saved lap times, enter the menu and select the "LAP MEM" page.

-From this page, if you hold button (1, fig. 8) in position B "♥" for 3 seconds, the data for the first lap will appear.
+From this menu page, if you hold pressed switch (1, fig. 8) in position B "▼" for 3 seconds, the data for the first lap will appear.
 The display will show the lap number, lap time, MAX speed and the MAX rpm reached for the lap in question.

-If you press the button (1, fig. 8) in position B " $\mathbf{\nabla}$ ", the display scrolls through the 30 saved times, before returning to the 1st lap.
+If you press switch (1, fig. 8) in position B "▼", the display scrolls through the 30 saved times, before returning to the 1st lap.

-If you hold button (1, fig. 8) in position B " ∇ " for 3 seconds while the saved times are displayed, the display immediately resets all the saved times.
+If you press switch (1, fig. 8) in position B "▼" for 3 seconds while the saved times are displayed, the display immediately resets all the saved times.
 In this case, if the LAP function was active, it is switched off automatically.